-At St Luke's Catholic Primary School, we work closely with families and external agencies to ensure the best outcomes for our pupils.
-We have a Family Support worker who works for the Newport Group of School who is able to support pupils and families.
-We use the Early Help process to support families where further support is needed and use the expertise of both the Behaviour SupportAdvisory Team (BSAT) and Local Authority SEND officers in this.
+At St. Luke's Catholic Primary School, we work closely with families and external agencies to ensure the best outcomes for our pupils.
+We use the Early Help process to support families where further support is needed and use the expertise of both the Behaviour Support Advisory Team (BSAT) and Local Authority SEND officers in this.
 Where we believe that the support in place is not having the desired impact, we may refer the child to the Fair Access Panel (FAP) or to the Inclusive School forum (ISF) to access further guidance.
-From this, any recommendations regarding theuse of alternative provision for behaviour are followed.
+From this, any recommendations regarding the use of alternative provision for behaviour are followed.
 Likewise, if the SEND officers make a recommendation as to alternative provision for SEND, we will refer the child.